 Online social networking has transformed the science of environmental monitoring.
 Internet tools designed to enable citizens to upload their local observations allow scientists around the world to tap into many more thousands of observation hours, in many more locations, than they could previously access.
 In turn, non-scientists become part of a wider community of people who are exploring endlessly intriguing questions and revelations about changes in the earth’s ecosphere.

 One of the most comprehensive nationwide phenology data collection projects is a consortium of universities and federal agencies (including the U.S. Geological Survey and the National Parks Service) called the USA National Phenology Network (USA-NPN).

 The USA-NPN developed a user-friendly tool called “Nature’s Notebook” for collecting and submitting seasonal observations of both plants and animals.
 You can download observation sheets to record observations by hand while outdoors, then enter them into your own online “observation deck” later.
 “Nature’s Notebook” also provides a streamlined version of its web tools with a nifty app for your smartphone or tablet, so you can submit your observations directly from the field.

-“Nature’s Notebook” has limited background information and photographs for identifying plants, so it is useful to supplement it with another excellent online resource: New England Wildflower Society’s Go Botany website.
+“Nature’s Notebook” has limited background information and photographs for identifying plants, so it is useful to supplement it with another excellent online resource: Native Plant Trust’s Go Botany website.
 The site presents detailed information about New England plants’ characteristics, distribution, and habitats, along with numerous photographs of each species at different points in its life cycle.

 “Nature’s Notebook” has abundant choices for species of plants to track – people are collecting data on all manner of natives, nonnatives, and ornamental varieties.
 There are also no limits on seasonal phases or parts of plants you can observe – leaves, flowers, or fruits as they emerge, unfold, ripen, wither, drop, or disappear from spring through fall.